 Discrimination.
-Chadron State College is an equal opportunity institution.
-CSC Does not discriminate against any student, employee or applicant on the basis of race, color, national origin, sex, disability, religion, or age in employment and education opportunities, including but not limited to admission decisions.
-The College has designated an individual to coordinate the College's nondiscrimination efforts to comply with regulations implementing Title VI, VII, IX, and Section 504.
-Inquiries regarding non-discrimination policies and practices may be directed to Sherri Simons, Interim Title VI, VII, IX Compliance Coordinator, Chadron State College, 1000 Main Street, Chadron, NE 69337, 308-432-6355.
-The term “disability” includes physical or mental impairments that substantially limit one or more major life activities.
-Upon request, the College will provide students with disabilities with accommodations including, but not limited to, reasonable modifications to residence hall rooms.
-Students may contact ADA Services at 308-432-6232.
+CSC is an equal opportunity institution and does not discriminate against any student, employee or applicant on the basis of race, color, national origin, sex, sexual orientation, gender identity, disability, religion, or age in employment and education opportunities, including, but not limited to, admission decisions.
+CSC has designated two individuals to coordinate the College’s nondiscrimination efforts to comply with regulations implementing Title VI, VII, IX, and Section 504.
+Reports regarding discrimination or harassment may be directed to the following Compliance Coordinator.
+In addition, inquiries regarding non-discrimination policies and practices may be directed to the Compliance Coordinator:

 All licensed and non-licensed (ATV & scooters) vehicles operated by students, faculty and staff must have valid parking permit, properly displayed, to park on the Chadron State College campus.
 The parking sticker must be attached to the outside, lower right (passenger side) corner of the back window while parked on the CSC campus and must be clearly visible.
 Parking hangtags for ATV, Scooters and motorcycles must be attached to the handle bars.
 These parking stickers and parking hangtags are available in the Business Office in Crites Hall.
 The person to whom the parking permit is issued is responsible for all parking violations.
 If you have a guest coming to campus, please get a guest parking permit (no charge) from the Parking Office, Sparks Hall Room 113.
 If you have any questions, please contact the Parking Office (308) 432-6490.
 NOTE: CSC has changed beginning with this Fall 2009 from parking hangtags to parking stickers for vehicles except for ATV, scooters and motorcycles which still will use the parking hangtag.